NHL Free Agency 2026 Tracker: Live Signings

 • The Frenzy Premium: Thin top tier plus $8.5M cap jump per team equals AAV inflation that defines the July 1 window.

-• Top UFA forward: Alex Tuch (Buffalo Sabres) reportedly asking for $10M+ AAV after a 33-33 regular season and a deeper playoff push.
+• Top UFA forward: Alex Tuch (Buffalo Sabres) signed with Washington at $10.5M AAV over 8 years after a 33-33 regular season and a deeper playoff push.

 • Class thinned by extensions: McDavid, Eichel ($13.5M AAV), Kaprizov, Connor, Eklund, and Lowry all signed before reaching open market.